|

 SWCPC 98

-Consists of photographs of Goldthwaite and Mills County, Texas
+Consists of photographs of Goldthwaite and Mills County, Texas (1885-1971), and

-(1885-1971), and bulks with photographs of Goldthwaite, Texas (1900-1930).
-It also
+bulks with photographs of Goldthwaite, Texas (1900-1930).
+It also includes two

-includes two photographs of the last jaguar shot in Texas.
+photographs of the last jaguar shot in Texas.

 Mills County is the most centrally located county in Texas.
-It was created from portions
+It was created from

-of Brown, Lampasas, Hamilton, and Comanche Counties in 1887.
-Goldthwaite, laid out as a
+portions of Brown, Lampasas, Hamilton, and Comanche Counties in 1887.

-station on the Gulf, Colorado, and Santa Fe Railroad, became the county seat.
-It is a
+Goldthwaite, laid out as a station on the Gulf, Colorado, and Santa Fe Railroad,

-shipping center for wool, cattle, corn and cotton.
+became the county seat.
+It is a shipping center for wool, cattle, corn and

 Mills, Henry

-Photograph collection, 1908-1955
+Photograph Collection, 1908-1955

 38 copy prints, 40 copy negatives